-Radio Legend, Bob Buchmann, Contributes Personal Long Island Music Hall of Fame Spotify Playlist
+Radio Legend, Bob Buchmann, Contributes Personal Long Island Music and Entertainment Hall of Fame Spotify Playlist

 In the early 1970s, Bob Buchmann founded Half Hollow Hills’ community radio station and also built an AM station in his basement.
 After a knock on his parents’ door from the Federal Communications Commission, Buchmann went legit, converting the pirate AM station into America’s first mass-distributed cable only radio station, based in Commack.

 When he joined WBAB in 1979, the station was the fourth-ranked rock station in the market.
 By 1982, WBAB had evolved into the Long Island leader and was not beaten by another rock music station (even those based in New York City) until the summer of 2001, when it was dethroned by Clear Channel’s Q104.3 (WAXQ), where Buchmann accepted on-air and program director duties.